themaximalist/imagine.js/README.md

 fs.writeFileSync("rose.png", buffer);
 ```

 You can run this over and over and iterate with the LLM and Image Model towards a better and better result.
-Check out [Images Bot](https://imagesbot.com) for a real-world example of this (it's open source).
+Check out [AI.js](https://aijs.themaximalist.com) and [Images Bot](https://imagesbot.com) for a real-world examples of this.

 ## API